jashburn00/LearningFullStack/notes/JavaScriptNotes.md

 - the fetch() function creates a request object and sends it to the specified endpoint
     - it returns a promise which is eventually fulfilled with the value of the response
 - fetch() takes an argument for the endpoint's URL, and an optional JSON object argument to include as part of the request header
+  - this object commonly will contain key-value pairs for method (GET, SET, ect.), headers (http headers), body, mode, credentials, cache, or redirect
-    - in the optional JSON object, if you want to include a request body, you must set the value of `body` to JSON *as a string*
+  - in this optional JSON object, if you want to include a request body, you must set the value of `body` to JSON *as a string*
 - example fetch request for GET:
 ```
  fetch('https://api-to-call.com/endpoint')